himanshisharmaa/Semantic-Segmentation-with-PyTorch/README.md

-Implementation of Semantic Segmentation with PyTorch usin Unet model.
+Implementation of Semantic Segmentation using the U-Net Model in PyTorch

-The dataset hase been taken from kaggle.
+The dataset has been taken from kaggle.

 Link: https://www.kaggle.com/datasets/rajkumarl/people-clothing-segmentation